Newell Open Space Preserve

 Plenty of birds flitting about foraging for food.
 A couple of hawks soared overhead, focused on find their own meal.
 The park is known to harbor Mountain Lions and we imagined all of the spots in the park they might prefer for their midday perch.
 The shady rock outcropping along the southeastern portion of the Loop Trail seemed the most ideal.
 That's where I'd hang out if I were a Mountain Lion.

 We also had fun with the Orienteering Course along the trail.
-We knew a little bit about Orienteering but this was the first truly begineering course that could be done by anyone.
+We knew a little bit about Orienteering but this was the first truly begineer course that could be done by anyone.
 A fantastic idea implemented by Aditya Sriram as his Eagle Scout project.
 The only downside is that the aforementioned fire appears to have taken out one marker and damaged another.
 Hopefully they can be repaired and replaced.

 Recommended Item